zackarydevove/zackarydevove/README.md

 <img src="https://img.shields.io/badge/Ubuntu-E95420?style=for-the-badge&logo=ubuntu&logoColor=white" />

-<h1>🚀 Projects & Contributions</h1>
+<h1>🚀 Projects</h1>
-Check out my GitHub repositories to explore my projects and contributions.
+Check out my GitHub repositories to explore my projects.

 <h1>📫 Let's Connect</h1>
 If you're interested in collaborating or have any questions, feel free to reach out to me via email (zackarydevove@hotmail.com), <a href='https://twitter.com/ZackaryDevove'>Twitter</a> or <a href='https://www.linkedin.com/in/zackarydevove/'>LinkedIn</a>.